-Minimalism is a lifestyle, not a fashion trend.
+Minimalism is a lifestyle, not a fashion trend and not a competition.
 The line between creating the aesthetic versus living the life gets blurred a lot.
 Don’t get sucked into living the image of minimalism.
 Live something that represents you.
-There are items you might be encouraged to buy that you have absolutely no need for.
+There are “best minimalist items” you might be encouraged to buy that you have absolutely no need for.
 Here’s 7 minimalist items that not every minimalist needs to buy.

 1. Wall Beds